 The MacBook and MacBook Pros come with an SSD to store data and an OS.
 When you use a hard disk drive, Time Machine will take a while to back up your Mac.
-You can get an external SSD (Samsung T5 500GB $89.99 from Amazon) and format for a decent price to use with your Mac’s Time Machine.
-The SSDs are fast, don’t need any external power supply and have more resistance to shock and vibrations.
+You can get an external SSD (Samsung T5 500GB $89.99 from Amazon) and format for a reasonable price to use with your Mac’s Time Machine.
+The SSDs are fast, don’t need any external power supply, and have more resistance to shock and vibrations.

 Let’s see how to format and prepare the SSD to use for your Mac Time Machine’s backup with OS X.

 How to Format External SSD for Time Machine

 Most of the SSDs come in default ExFat format that is compatible with both Windows and Mac.
 For the time machine, you have to format the SSD from the default shipped format.